-(Chair) Professor Aisha K. Gill Ph.D CBE, Board member of ‘End Violence Against Women’ Coalition, adviser to the IPCC for gendered violence and extensive experience proving advice to the Government, Ministry of Justice, Scotland Yard, and Crown Prosecution Service.
+(Chair) Professor Aisha K. Gill Ph.D CBE, Board member of ‘End Violence Against Women’ Coalition, adviser to the IPCC for gendered violence and extensive experience providing advice to the Government, Ministry of Justice, Scotland Yard, and Crown Prosecution Service

-Lucy Hadley, Campaigners and Public Officer, Women’s Aid
+Lucy Hadley, Campaigns & Public Affairs Manager, Women’s Aid

 Leethen Bartholomew , Head, National FGM Centre